 Back in Oct 2012 I wrote an article about the problems a friend of mine was having with his solar shower.
 At that time we asked for some suggestion to fix his problem and received some very good ones.
 This morning we received another post on solar showers by a gentleman who has lived off the grid for 12 years.
 He gives a good fairly detailed description of how he solved the problem.
 I have decided to put his comment up as a post

 I’m lucky, the cabins is a 1/4 mile off road up the side of the mountain and my system is all gravity fed from an artisan 80 yards up the mountain behind the cabin.
-Off grid 12 yrs, tired many different options.
+Off grid 12 yrs, tried many different options.
 The barrel, insulated enclosures, etc., but this is where I am.
 I have coiled up maybe 200. could be 300 feet of 3/4 inch black well pipe into 4 separate coils.
 They lay connected to each other, gravity fed from the spring, in series on the black flat roof.
 That’s enough to get a quick but decent shower on any summer day in the NE.

 The well pipe heats the water up very quickly and by 10 or 11, you should be ready to go.
 A step further is the aluminum 15 gallon tank, which I put into a plywood enclosure (also on the roof) with a glass facing the south side and top and rigid aluminum foil covered insulation boards tacked to the inside of the other 3 sides of the enclosure.
 The enclosure is tight fitting to the aluminum tank and there holes in the plywood to supply the tank and drain the tank into my eaves mounted showerhead at the rear of the cabin.